Ryan-Krohne/CloudResourceAllocation/README.md

 ## CloudResourceAllocation

 AWS Cloud Resource Allocation is a Java program designed to help users allocate cloud resources on AWS.
 Users can create an account, view discounts, add resources, remove resources, view their cart, and checkout.
-The program is designed with modularity in mind, making it easy to maintain and extend.
+The program was made in an Object Oriented Fashion, and displays my understanding of modular style programming.

 <h2 align="center"> Demo April June 18th 2023 </h2>